 This is equally true for presentations: people aren’t attending your talk because you think you’re awesome, they are attending because you want to help make them more awesome.

 Even though I learned this lesson over a decade ago, I still occasionally forget.
-For example, the original title for my dotSwift talk this year was “I can teach you programming in 15 minutes.”
+For example, the original title for my dotSwift talk this year was “I can teach you functional programming in 15 minutes.”
 Fortunately, Daniel Steinberg called me out because I focusing on myself rather than the audience.

 Once you’ve written the detailed proposal, it’s time for you to distill that down to some sort of title that summarizes your talk in a way that’s likely to make folks want to attend.
 This isn’t easy, because ideally you want something catchy or unique – or at least strongly suggesting that your talk on Auto Layout stands out somehow from all the other talks on Auto Layout that have come before.